Margaret Atherton: Education

 Atherton attained her A.B. in Philosophy at Bryn Mawr College in 1965.
-In 1970, she received a Ph.D. in Philosophy from Brandeis University; her dissertation "Nativism" initiated her philosophical work in innate ideas.
+In 1970, she received a Ph.D. in Philosophy from Brandeis University; her dissertation "Nativism" initiated her philosophical work on innate ideas.

 Career

-Atherton's book Women Philosophers of the Early Modern Period highlights historical women who have impacted philosophy.
-Atherton has published many articles, been featured in several journals, and asked to present her ideas at conferences and institutions throughout the years.
+Atherton's book, Women Philosophers of the Early Modern Period, highlights historical women who have impacted philosophy.
+Atherton has published many articles, been featured in several journals, and been asked to present her ideas at conferences and institutions throughout the years.
 George Berkeley and John Locke are seen throughout her work and reviews.
 Atherton has engaged in research since the 1970s and has continued to develop her methods and expand her ideas.

 Atherton is a member of the British Society for the History of Philosophy, Hume Society, American Eighteenth Century Society, International Berkeley Society (Philosophy Associations Coordinator), Society for Women in Philosophy, and the American Philosophical Association.

-Atherton has been a professor of philosophy at New York University, Brooklyn College, University of Maryland, University of Rochester, and University of Wisconsin-Milwaukee.
+Atherton has been a professor of philosophy at New York University, Brooklyn College, University of Maryland, University of Rochester, and the University of Wisconsin-Milwaukee.